YB-WangTx/Google-Anthos-YB-PoC/README.md

 ## Microservices / Dashboard

-### Product Catalog Publishing Service: Provides the list of products from table product and ability to search products and get individual products.
+### Product Catalog Publishing Service: Provides the list of products from table product and ability to search products.
   - Add/Update/Delete products
   - Table: Product